mm-pro/Bookmark-DApp/README.md

 - Joining communities and using products of bookmarked wallets.
 - Inviting owners of wallets that are not yet active on the platform.

-- A dapp user can redeem the rewards to chat with and bookmark top wallets that they have not interacted with yet (ex. unlocking chat and bookmarking of Vitalik)
+- A dapp user can redeem the rewards to chat with and bookmark top wallets that they have not interacted with yet (ex. unlocking chat and bookmarking of Vitalik).